Accessing databases that support ODBC from Rexx by using Rexx/SQL

 `VOID' previously declared here

-this is due to a conflict between unixODBC and Regina which are both defining a typedef of CHAR and VOID.
-You will need to comment out the typedefs for CHAR and VOID in rexxsaa.h.
-In the case above commenting out lines 71 and 88 in rexxsaa.h (whilst compiling) with:
+You need to comment out the typedefs for CHAR and VOID in rexxsaa.h.
+The cause of the error is a conflict between unixODBC and Regina, which both defin e a typedef of CHAR and VOID.
+In the case above, commenting out lines 71 and 88 in rexxsaa.h and compiling with:

 /*typedef char CHAR ;*/ and /*typedef void VOID ; */

 should do.
-Do not forget to uncomment them after you have built Rexx/SQL.
+Don't forget to uncomment these lines once you have built Rexx/SQL.

-8. You should then consult the "Testing the Installation" section of the Rexx/SQL INSTALL file.
+8. Consult the "Testing the Installation" section of the Rexx/SQL INSTALL file.

-To perform the tests in this section you must define an Easysoft ODBC data source local to the machine where the Easysoft ODBC driver (if you are using the Easysoft ODBC-ODBC Bridge, this is the OOB client) and Rexx/SQL are installed.
+To run the tests in this section, you must define an Easysoft ODBC data source local to the machine where the Easysoft ODBC driver and Rexx/SQL are installed.
+(If you're using the Easysoft ODBC-ODBC Bridge, the ODBC driver is the ODBC-ODBC Bridge client.)

-To do this you must create an odbc.ini file containing the data source (see the DSN_definition.txt file in the OOB distribution or your Easysoft ODBC driver documentation).
-If the remote machine is a Windows platform, you also need to create an ODBC data source for the database you wish to connect to, using the ODBC Administrator.
+To do this, you must create an odbc.ini file containing the data source (refer to the DSN_definition.txt file in the ODBC-ODBC Bridge distribution or your Easysoft ODBC driver documentation).
+If you're using the ODBC-ODBC Bridge and the remote machine is a Windows platform, you also need to create an ODBC data source for the database you want to connect to.
+Use the Windows ODBC Data Source Administrator to do this.

-As an example, assume you have MS SQL Server running on a remote windows machine (called ntbox) where you have installed the OOB Server.
-You use "myname" and "mypassword" to log into the Windows machine "ntbox".
-You have set up a data source on ntbox with the ODBC Administrator for MS SQL Server called "mydata" which requires database authentication "db_user" and "db_password".
-You want to access data in MS SQL Server on ntbox from your Rexx program on the other machine where you have just installed the OOB client and Rexx/SQL.
-Your odbc.ini file would look like this:
+For example, assume you have Microsoft SQL Server running on a remote Windows machine (called winbox) where you have installed the ODBC-ODBC Bridge server.
+You use myname and mypassword to log into the Windows machine.
+You have set up a SQL Server data source on winbox called mydata, which requires database authentication (db_user and db_password).
+You want to access SQL Server data on winbox from your Rexx program on the other machine where you have just installed the ODBC-ODBC Bridge client and Rexx/SQL.
+Your odbc.ini file would have this DSN:

 [rexx_sql_test]